 There is a nice story about Muddy Waters in your book.
 Would you like to share it with us?

 With Muddy?
 Yeah, I think I remember that.
 It was the first time I met him and I think I had been in the band maybe a week or two.
-I met Harry Partch and Muddy Waters within the same two weeks since I have joined the band.
+I met Harry Partch and Muddy Waters within the same two weeks since I had joined the band.
 We watched Muddy Waters at Shelly’s Manne-Hole in LA, when he was playing.
-Muddy came up to the table and do that: “I’m not gonna be good tonight” or something along the lines of “I got a cold”.
+Muddy came up to the table and that: “I’m not gonna be good tonight” or something along the lines of “I got a cold”.
 He kind of made an excuse and I thought: “This is Muddy Waters”.
 Then, they went to play and I didn’t even know if I was hearing him because I was so blown away then.
 I’m 19 and here are all these people: Harry Partch, Frank Zappa, Mick Jagger and Muddy Waters.
 Pretty cool.

 What was like to live in Timothy Leary’s commune?